savaki/go.wemo/README.md

 [![Build Status](https://travis-ci.org/danward79/go.wemo.svg?branch=master)](https://travis-ci.org/danward79/go.wemo)

 Simple package to interface with Belkin wemo devices.
+That has forked from the original package.

+This package supports, Belkin Wemo:
+- Bridge & Bulbs
+- Sockets
+- Insight

+This package also includes a subscription to device events and adds basic device discovery.

 ### Example - Device discovery